losuy/Genome-Analyser/README.md

 # Genome-Analyser
+Use the gui.py file cause that is the main file and import the images(important)
 # Notes for future
 file slected from one gui window (fasta file) fasta file content or the entire file loaded  into pseudo texteditor